ibm-cloud-docs/Cloudant/couchdb/comparison.md

 | Security auth    | [CouchDB Auth](https://docs.couchdb.org/en/stable/intro/security.html#){: external}     | [CouchDB Auth](https://docs.couchdb.org/en/stable/intro/security.html#){: external} | [CouchDB Auth](https://docs.couchdb.org/en/stable/intro/security.html#){: external} | [{{site.data.keyword.cloudant_short_notm}} legacy auth with API Keys](/docs/Cloudant?topic=Cloudant-work-with-your-account#authorization), [{{site.data.keyword.cloud_notm}} IAM](/docs/Cloudant?topic=Cloudant-managing-access-for-cloudant), or [CouchDB Auth](https://docs.couchdb.org/en/stable/intro/security.html#){: external} |  [{{site.data.keyword.cloud_notm}} IAM](/docs/Cloudant?topic=Cloudant-managing-access-for-cloudant) |
 | LDAP    | No     | No | No | No | No |
 {: caption="Table 1.
 Feature and function differences between {{site.data.keyword.cloudant_short_notm}} and Apache CouchDB" caption-side="top"}

+The CouchDB `_show`, `_list`, `_update`, and `_rewrite` functions were deprecated in Apache CouchDB 3.0.
+For more information, see [deprecated feature warnings](https://docs.couchdb.org/en/stable/whatsnew/3.0.html#deprecated-feature-warnings).

+As a result, these functions are no longer supported for {{site.data.keyword.cloudant_short_notm}}.
+They do not appear in {{site.data.keyword.cloudant_short_notm}} documentation, and while the APIs remain in service at this time, their use is not recommended.
+They will not be supported by {{site.data.keyword.cloudant_short_notm}} Support team.

+Information on alternatives to these function can be found in the {{site.data.keyword.cloudant_short_notm}} blog at [deprecated functions](https://blog.cloudant.com/2022/08/16/Show-list-rewrite-udpate-functions-deprecated.html).